reedpen/startup/README.md

 # User oriented recipe sharing site
 # Features
+## Allow users to sort recipes by meal, cuisine and other specification.
+## Recipe search functionality.
 ## Concise ingredient and instruction delivery
 ### Story behind the recipe comes second.
 Prioritizes easily accessable information
 ## Allow users to "branch" recipes and repost with modifications